 Before you commence your IAS preparation, you must do a few things.
 They are:

 - Be thorough with the UPSC syllabus.
-You can download it from here.
-The UPSC syllabus is considered the bible of the exam and you may rest assured that a comprehensive knowledge of the syllabus’ contents will make your IAS journey quite comfortable.
+The UPSC syllabus is considered the bible of the exam, and you may rest assured that a comprehensive knowledge of the syllabus’ contents will make your IAS journey quite comfortable.

 - Get the UPSC exam dates.
-The 2018 UPSC exam schedule is out.
+The UPSC 2021 exam calendar is out.
 Grab a copy of it and mark it in red on your calendar.

 - Be clear of the UPSC format and pattern.
 Read more.

 - Prepare yourself mentally for a rollercoaster ride that will leave you a changed person.
-Be prepared for hard work, smart work, test practices, a lot of reading, writing answers, etc. You must also be ready to reduce the number of hours you socialise and wile away watching mindless television.
-You shouldn’t totally stop these activities and become a hermit for that would be quite detrimental.
-However, studies must take top priority if you want to clear the IAS exam.
+Be prepared for hard work, smart work, test practices, a lot of reading, writing answers, etc. You must also be ready to reduce the number of hours you socialise and watch mindless television.
+However, you shouldn’t stop these activities and become a hermit for that would be quite detrimental.
+Studies must take top priority if you want to clear the IAS exam.

 IAS Study Plan for Beginners

 A lot of people start their preparation with the UPSC prelims and ignore the mains until after they take the prelims exam.
-This might help you clear the prelims but this plan would backfire since there is not much time between the prelims and the mains to start afresh after the prelims.
-Moreover, the syllabi for both have quite an overlap and it is only the test practice which is different.
-Since the prelims involves MCQs you need to practice for those.
+This might help you clear the prelims, but this plan would backfire since there is not much time between the prelims and the mains to start afresh after the prelims.
+Moreover, the syllabi for both have quite an overlap, and it is only the test practice which is different.
+Since the prelims exam involves MCQs, you need to practice for those.
 So, it is best to have an integrated approach to the UPSC CSE wherein you start preparation for both IAS prelims and mains simultaneously.